 Faith Community Nursing

 BayCare’s Faith Community Nursing (FCN) programs date back to 1991.
-This year, BayCare’s Faith Community Nursing (FCN) celebrates 30 years of devotion to the Tampa Bay community.
+BayCare’s Faith Community Nursing (FCN) celebrated 30 years of devotion to the Tampa Bay community in 2021.
 As part of its mission, BayCare is dedicated to assisting faith communities in developing health ministries that promote wellness and whole person health by addressing emotional, physical, and spiritual needs.
 Over 300 faith community nurses are currently affiliated with BayCare’s FCN programs in more than 8 counties near Tampa Bay.
 BayCare’s team of coordinators at 4 flagship locations, offer training, mentoring, materials, supplies, CE events, and liability coverage, all FREE for the nurses.
 Also a free service, coordinators serve as consultants to the faith communities to help identify their own volunteer nurses for orientation and facilitate mutual goals and plans for development.

 Download the Faith Community Nursing monthly newsletter.